 Diamondback was incorporated in Delaware on December 30, 2011, and did not conduct any material business operations until October 11, 2012 when Diamondback merged with its parent entity, Diamondback Energy LLC, with Diamondback continuing as the surviving entity.
-Prior to the merger, Diamondback Energy LLC was a holding company and did not conduct any material business operations other than its ownership of Diamondback's common stock and the membership interests in Windsor Permian LLC, or Windsor Permian.
+Prior to the merger, Diamondback Energy

+LLC was a holding company and did not conduct any material business operations other than its ownership of Diamondback's common stock and the membership interests in Windsor Permian LLC, or Windsor Permian.
 As a result of the merger, Windsor Permian became a wholly-owned subsidiary of Diamondback.
 Also on October 11, 2012, Wexford, our equity sponsor, caused all of the outstanding equity interests in Windsor UT to be contributed to Windsor Permian prior to the merger in a transaction we refer to as the "Windsor UT Contribution."
 The Windsor UT Contribution was treated as a combination of entities under common control with assets and liabilities transferred at their carrying amounts in a manner similar to a pooling of interests.
 The operations of Windsor Permian and Windsor UT, as limited liability companies, were not subject to federal income taxes.
 On the date of the merger, a corresponding "first day" tax expense to net income from continuing operations was recorded to establish a net deferred tax liability for differences between the tax and book basis of Diamondback's assets and liabilities.
 This charge was \$54,142,000.
 We refer to the historical results of Windsor Permian and Windsor UT prior to October 11, 2012 as our "Predecessors."

 Immediately after the merger on October 11, 2012, we acquired from Gulfport Energy Corporation, or Gulfport, all of Gulfport's oil and natural gas interests in the Permian Basin, which we refer to as the "Gulfport properties," in exchange for shares of our common stock and a promissory note, in a transaction we refer to as the "Gulfport transaction."
 The Gulfport transaction was treated as a business combination accounted for under the acquisition method of accounting with the identifiable assets and liabilities recognized at fair value on the date of transfer.
-For more information regarding the Gulfport transaction, see "Related Party Transactions - Gulfport Transaction and Investor Rights Agreement" and "Shares Eligible for Future Sale - Registration Rights" beginning on pages 76 and 88, respectively, of this prospectus.
+For more information regarding the Gulfport transaction, see "Related Party Transactions-Gulfport Transaction and Investor Rights Agreement" and "Shares Eligible for Future Sale-Registration Rights" beginning on pages 82 and 95, respectively, of this prospectus.

 On October 17, 2012, we completed our initial public offering, or IPO, of 14,375,000 shares of common stock, which included 1,875,000 shares of common stock issued pursuant to the over-allotment option exercised by the underwriters.
 The stock was priced at \$17.50 per share and we received net proceeds of approximately \$234.1 million from the sale of these shares of common stock, net of offering expenses and underwriting discounts and commissions.
+On May 21, 2013, we completed a follow-on underwritten public offering of 5,175,000 shares of our common stock.
+See "-Recent Developments-Follow-On Offering" above.